denten-books/plain-text/5-screen.md

 measure of precision that can never reach perfect reproducibility.
 This means also that while more digital art forms like literature are, in some sense, perfectly reproducible, analog forms, like painting, are not.
-Following a similar chain of reasoning, the late great American philosopher John Haugeland proposed to consider the quality of being reproducible as essential to our understanding of digital representation.
+Following a similar chain of reasoning, the American philosopher John Haugeland proposed to consider the quality of being reproducible as essential to our understanding of digital representation.
 Reproducibility, for Haugeland, involved "flawless copying and preservation."
 To the definition of Goodman's digital systems, Haugeland therefore adds the notion of "feasible procedures"